Rhyd-Lewis/gcol-article/article.md

 <div style="text-align:center;">
     <img src="mcgregorgraph-face-sq.png">
-    <p>*An optimal coloring the graph shown in an April Fool’s article of Scientific American in 1975.*</p>
 </div>

+*An optimal coloring the graph shown in an April Fool’s article of Scientific American in 1975.*

 ---